Advanced search

 If neuroleptic medicinal products have to be used in patients with Parkinson's disease treated by dopamine agonists, a gradual reduction in apomorphine dose may be considered when administration is by minipump (symptoms suggestive of neuroleptic malignant syndrome have been reported rarely with abrupt withdrawal of dopaminergic therapy).

-Based on reports of profound hypotension and loss of consciousness when apomorphine was administered with ondansetron, the concomitant use of apomorphine with drugs of the 5HT3 antagonist class is contraindicated (including, for example, ondansetron, granisetron, dolasetron, palonosetron and alosetron) (see Section 4.3).
+Based on reports of severe hypotension and loss of consciousness when apomorphine was administered with ondansetron, the concomitant use of apomorphine with drugs of the 5HT3 antagonist class is contraindicated (including, for example, ondansetron, granisetron, dolasetron, palonosetron and alosetron) (see Section 4.3).

 Antiemetics with anti-dopaminergic actions (for example, haloperidol, chlorpromazine, promethazine, prochlorperazine, metoclopramide, levopromazine and droperidol) have the potential to worsen the symptoms in patients with Parkinson's disease and should be avoided.
 In addition, use of these anti-emetics could increase the risk of QT prolongation, hypotension and torsade de pointes arrhythmias.